codelingo/docs/docs/concepts/CLQL.md

 # Lexicons

-CodeLingo Query Language (CLQL) queries are statements of Facts about a domain of knowledge.
-Those Facts come from Lexicons.
+CodeLingo Query Language (CLQL) queries are statements of Facts about a domain of knowledge such as an AST.
+Those Facts come from Lexicons, for example, an AST lexicon provides Facts about the syntatic structure of a codebase which we can then query to identify complex patterns.

 There are currently three domains of knowledge Lexicon types support: